NeonixRIT/CSEC-CYML-PROJ1/README.md

 The main downside of this is, of course, the time it took to train the autoencoder and the classifier as both required over 250 epochs (272 and 254 respectively) to reach a desired loss value.
 This itself took about 10 minutes and, using the relative time difference for running the random forest model, would have taken the researchers over an hour.
 However, less false positives and negatives are highly advantagous when implementing a model like this.
 It is also possible to adjust the threshold which will adjust the ratio of false negatives to false positives to potentially get a more desirable result.

 Another use for an Autoencoder here could be to train the model solely on BENIGN flow data.
 The purpose here is to "overfit" the model to benign data so that when passed some anomaly flow (like a DDoS flow), the loss calculation should be noticably different.
 This would likely require more BENIGN data though, which I could get from the other day's CSVs.
 I attempted such approach but later replaced it for the current one using half of the autoencoder model and a separate classifier model.

+# Addendum
+I initially typed most of this after training and saving my model(s) using `autoencoder_old.py` before trying my code on the GPU server.
+I then decided to optimize my code to make training much faster for your convenience if you needed to do that for grading.

+As you might have read, this came with a lot of unforseen challenges, but did result in something interesting.
+Autoencoders trained on the optimized code resulted in slightly different importance for each feature with the top 8 being
+1. Flow Bytes/s
+2. Idle Max
+3. Flow IAT Max
+4. Idle Mean
+5. Fwd IAT Max
+6. Fwd IAT Total
+7. Flow Duration
+8. Idle Min

+and the paper's suggested being 7th (Flow Duration), 12th (Flow IAT Std), 23rd (Bwd Packet Length Std), and 40th (Average Packet Size)